What is in this leaflet

 Do not take PROZAC if you are taking another medicine called pimozide to treat disturbances in thinking, feelings and behaviour.
 Taking pimozide together with PROZAC may alter the rhythm of your heart.

-Do not take PROZAC if the packaging is torn or shows signs of tampering or the capsules or tablets do not look quite right.
+Do not take PROZAC if the packaging is torn or shows signs of tampering or the capsules do not look quite right.

 If you are not sure whether you should start taking PROZAC, talk to your doctor.